joaovmoura/joaovmoura/README.md

-### Hi there, I'm a computer science student at UFCG.
-Currently working with research and development in the distributed systems laboratory (LSD@UFCG). 👋
+### Hi there, I'm a Postgraduate student in Computer Science @UFCG, researcher in the integration of Software Engineering and Machine Learning and Backend Developer @Buzzmonitor. 👋
 #### 📫 How to reach me:

 [<img src="https://img.shields.io/github/followers/joaovmoura?label=Follow%20me&style=social" height="22" title="Follow me" />](https://github.com/joaovmoura)